etorreborre/registry/doc/implementation.md

      with the use of some type families and type classes to be able to statically say if a value can be built or not

- - the use of an `MVar` to cache singleton values when they are built with `IO` actions (see `Data.Registry.Internal.Cache`)
+ - the use of an `MVar` to cache memoized values when they are built with `IO` actions (see `Data.Registry.Internal.Cache`)